-- The school ensures that the following records are available: - Certification of training for all first-aiders and refresher periods; - Any specialised instruction received by first-aiders or staff (e.g. Epi-pens); - First aid cases treated (see accident / incident reporting). - For minor injuries, information is entered on Evolve. - For more serious injuries or if an ambulance has to be called information is recorded on Evolve and reported to RIDDOR - This is a legal document and needs to be kept until the child entered on Evolve reaches the age of 25 years old.
+The school ensures that the following records are available:

-- Every entry needs to be accurate, e.g. the spelling of child's name, Class, name of person who has administered First aid. - Accidents involving staff should be recorded on Evolve. - Details of injury should be recorded as accurately as possible, e.g. details of what finger cut, grazed, bruised etc. - Any medical intervention must be recorded accurately.
+- Certification of training for all first-aiders and refresher periods; - Any specialised instruction received by first-aiders or staff (e.g. Epi-pens); - First aid cases treated (see accident / incident reporting). - For minor injuries, information is entered on Evolve.
+This should be completed by the first-aider who delivered treatment, as soon as possible and always before 3:20pm.
+If this is not possible, a phone call home should be made. - First aid treatment should be given at the closest point possible.
+If a child is likely to be sent home, then they can be taken to the office by the first-aider who delivered treatment. - For more serious injuries or if an ambulance has to be called information, is recorded on Evolve and reported to RIDDOR. - This is a legal document and needs to be kept until the child entered on Evolve reaches the age of 25 years old. - Every entry needs to be accurate, e.g. the spelling of child's name, Class, name of person who has administered First aid. - Accidents involving staff should be recorded on Evolve. - Details of injury should be recorded as accurately as possible, e.g. details of what finger cut, grazed, bruised etc. - Any medical intervention must be recorded accurately.
+These records are checked daily at 2pm.